-Markowitz formulated the portfolio optimization problem through two criteria: the mean, representing the expected return, and the risk, a measure of the variability of the return.
+Markowitz formulated the portfolio optimization problem through two criteria: the expected return and the risk, as a measure of the variability of the return.
 The classical Markowitz model uses the variance as the risk measure and is a quadratic programming problem.
 Many attempts have been made to linearize the portfolio optimization problem.
 Several different risk measures have been proposed which are computationally attractive as (for discrete random variables) they give rise to linear programming (LP) problems.
-The LP solvability is very important for real-life decisions where the portfolios have to meet side constraints and take into account transaction costs.
+About twenty years ago, the mean absolute deviation (MAD) model drew a lot of attention resulting in much research and speeding up development of other LP models.
+Further, the LP models based on the conditional value at risk (CVaR) have a great impact on new developments in portfolio optimization during the first decade of the 21st century.
+The LP solvability may become relevant for real-life decisions when portfolios have to meet side constraints and take into account transaction costs or when large size instances have to be solved.
 In this paper we review the variety of LP solvable portfolio optimization models presented in the literature, the real features that have been modeled and the solution approaches to the resulting models, in most of the cases mixed integer linear programming (MILP) models.
 We also discuss the impact of the inclusion of the real features.